HealthSamurai/documentation/modules-1/aidbox-forms/aidbox-ui-builder-alpha/form-creation/how-to.md

     reference: Patient/example
 ```

 ## How to populate form with patient allergies

-To populate a form with data from another form we should:
+To populate a form with data from allergies we should

-1. setup a form to be able to find allergies for a patient and populate them in a list
+1. setup a form to be able to find allergies for a patient and populate them in a list (design time)
     - Create a `group` item with `named expression` to search for allergies
     - Set items populate expressions to extract data from found `AllergyIntolerance`
-2. provide `Patient` reference in input parameters of populate operation
+2. provide `Patient` reference in input parameters of populate operation  (usage time)

-### Form Setup
+### Form Setup (design time)

+Assume that we alredy have:

+- Form for Allergies
+- Several AllergyIntolerance resources in DB

+Because allergies are stored in a distinct resources (one resource per allergy) our
+form can grow and list all number of allergies.
+In this scenario we should use `Group` item (or other Group based widgets: gtable, htable, vtable, grid) -
+it will allow us to grow a form with new elements.

 TBD

-### Populate parameters
+### Populate parameters (usage time)

 TBD